ethereum/EIPs/EIPS/eip-x.md

 ### No Event for Claimable state

 The state transition of a Request from Pending to Claimable happens at the Vault implementation level and is not specified in the standard.
 Requests may be batched into the Claimable state, or the state may transition automatically after a timestamp has passed.
 It is impractical to require an event to emit after a Request becomes Claimable at the user or batch level.

+### Reversion of Preview Functions in Async Request Flows

+The preview functions do not take an address parameter, therefore the only way to discriminate discrepancies in exchange rate are via the `msg.sender`.
+However, this could lead to integration/implementation complexities where support contracts cannot determine the output of a claim on behalf of an `operator`.

+In addition, there is no on-chain benefit to previewing the Claim step as the only valid state transition is to Claim anyway.
+If the output of a Claim is undesirable for any reason, the calling contract can revert on the output of that function call.

+It reduces code and implementation complexity at little to no cost to simply mandate reversion for the preview functions of an async flow.

 ## Backwards Compatibility